Breach of Contract? You Need to Take These Three Steps in a Lawsuit

 Businesses are set up and maintained through a series of contracts.
-Whether the contract is to obtain a permit, open a storefront or even sell the merchandise of a vendor it is vital for every business to use contracts.
+Whether the contract is to obtain a permit, open a storefront, or even sell the merchandise of a vendor, it is vital for every business to use contracts.

 But how do we handle a contract that has been broken by one business owner to another?
 This breach of contract can be extremely damaging financially.

-To show that a party who is in a contract with you has breached the agreement, you need to take a couple steps to prove that.
+To show that a party who is in a contract with you has breached the agreement, you need to take a couple of steps to prove that.
 This can be a challenge and you’ll need factual evidence to make your case.

-The contract must have legal dates and information that can clear point to a breach.
+The contract must have legal dates and information that can clearly point to a breach.
 The specific requirements for breach of contract will vary depending on state laws, as well as the nature of the contract’s subject matter.
 Generally speaking, it’s easier to prove a breach of contract for a written contract rather than an oral contract.

-Lawsuits involving breach of contract include many different elements including proof, remedies and possible defenses.
+Lawsuits involving breach of contract include many different elements including proof, remedies, and possible defenses.
 You may wish to hire a contracts lawyer to get more information or guidance on filing a lawsuit.
 Your lawyer can help you go over your contract, the facts of your claim and help you through the litigation process.